AnonymousHacker1279/ImmersiveWeapons/README.md

 | 1.16.5     | [1.4.3](https://github.com/AnonymousHacker1279/ImmersiveWeapons/releases/tag/v1.4.3)                 |
 | 1.16.4     | [1.1.1](https://github.com/AnonymousHacker1279/ImmersiveWeapons/releases/tag/v1.1.1)                 |
 | 1.15.2     | [N/A - Build From Source](https://github.com/AnonymousHacker1279/ImmersiveWeapons/tree/1.15.2-dev)   |

-### NeoForge vs Forge

-Immersive Weapons versions including and prior to v1.24.x were designed for the classic Forge modloader.
-However, as of v1.25.0, Immersive Weapons is now designed for the NeoForge modloader.
-The reason for this can be found on the Neoforged [project blog](https://neoforged.net/news/theproject/).
-It is expected that a majority of the existing Forge community will migrate to NeoForge.

-On MC 1.20.1, NeoForge should be compatible with Forge mods, so IW v1.25.x-v1.27.x should also work on both.
-However, if you experience issues on Forge, try NeoForge.
-Starting at MC 1.20.2 there is a hard break on compatibility between the two modloaders.
-I will not (and cannot feasibly) maintain two separate versions of Immersive Weapons for Forge and NeoForge.

 ## Contributing